Shahzeb21/210_Coursework/README.md

 # 210_Coursework
-Set of weekly assignments and tasks.
+Set of pre-defined weekly assignments and tasks.

+Name: Shahzeb Dawood
+Student ID: 7015511

 Good Day! and welcome to my Coursework!.